Niyiojeyinka/Niyiojeyinka/README.md

   1. You have a gig/opportunity for me that you are READY & not just ghosting away after long conversation.
   2. You have issue with any of my public repo that you will like me to attend to.
-  3. You okay that am from NIGERIA.
+  3. You are okay that am from NIGERIA.
      </i>

   Thank you for understanding